Bio-protocol/Molecular_dating_with_BEAST/README.md

 export LD_LIBRARY_PATH=$BEAGLE_PATH:$LD_LIBRARY_PATH
 program/BEASTv1.10.4/bin/beast -threads 30 output/out.xml
 ```
 This is the main command of BEAST.
 It takes 1-2h with 30 threads.
-This steps will generate `output/out.log`, `output/out.trees` and `output/out.ops`.
+This step will generate `output/out.log`, `output/out.trees` and `output/out.ops`.

 #### Step 5: construct a consensus tree using TreeAnnotator
 We assume that the phylogenetic MCMC in BEAST reach convergence after 10k runs.
 We then create a maximum clade credibilty (MCC) tree summarizing the posterior tree distribution using the program TreeAnnotator within the BEAST package.